 - Go to this link and enter your blog’s URL.

-- Following the same procedure, I outlined for adding a blog to Bing Webmaster tool to verify your blog on Yandex.
+- Following the same procedure, I outlined for adding a blog to the Bing Webmaster tool to verify your blog on Yandex.

-- For submitting your blog’s sitemap to Yandex webmaster tool, go to Yandex Webmaster and select your blog.
+- For submitting your blog’s sitemap to the Yandex webmaster tool, go to Yandex Webmaster and select your blog.

 - On the left sidebar > Indexing Option > Sitemap files.

-- Now hit on save button.
+- Now hit on the save button.

 So far you have submitted your blog’s XML sitemap to three search engines.
 For submitting a sitemap to these all three search engines we have used Yoast SEO plugin.